 One issue with the course, as I mentioned before, was that it goes back over itself.
-Unfortunately the signage suggested, for both the half and full marathon, that we had to turn right and head up towards Poiana Brasov.
-This was for lap two around Brasov and not the first lap.
+Unfortunately the signage suggested, for both the half and full marathon, that we had to turn right and head up towards Poiana Brasov on the first lap which was incorrect.
+This was actually for lap two around Brasov and not the first lap.
 Many of us took this wrong turn in lap 1.

 The lead group were taken up there and the rest of us followed.
 Luckily the leaders started turning back and I realised the mistake.
 I don’t think I ran more than 800 metres further than I should have.
 Still, it was quite a steep extra hill to throw into the mix.
 By the time I’d come back down from the wrong turn the marshalls had blocked off the street for those following.

 Road surfaces were super smooth and very easy to run on.
 All of the course was on closed sealed roads so you could pick your spot and take the racing line.
 This was of huge benefit going up the hill to Poiana Brsaov.

 The last part of the marathon course took us behind the old town and into the woods.
 After all the up and down it made for a little challenge to negotiate the old cobble stones towards the finish line.
 Running along one of the narrowest streets in Europe was brilliant and as it was at the end of the race everyone was spread out meaning no bottle neck.